linfanf/linfanf.github.io/_pages/research.md

 ======
 Sub-sampled Estimation of Markov Chain Expectations.
 With Peter Glynn and Markus Pelger.

-Efficient Estimation of Markov Chain Expecations.
+Efficient Parametric Estimation of Markov Chain Expecations.
 With Peter Glynn.

 Gradient Estimation for Stochastic Networks.
 With Peter Glynn.